 Until I tested multiple pages.

 Then I noticed: my Lambda in the US region worked fine for US-targeted ads, but EU ads went wrong.
 That was the first real clue.
-Facebook didn’t just care about the request.
-It cared about where the request came from.
+Facebook cared about where the request came from.

 You could technically fix this by deploying Lambdas across multiple regions and building a routing layer to pick the right one based on geography.
-Possible?
-Yes.
-Fun?
-Absolutely not.
+This solution felt not realistic and I couldnt believe that existing scrapers were doing this.
+There should be a better way.

 Attempt #3: VPS + residential proxy